-|WWLP-TV Channel 22, Springfield MA,
+|WWLP-TV Channel 22, Springfield, Massachusetts|

 Sign-Off recorded in 1987

-When WWLP-TV signed on initially in March 1953, it was among the first stations in the U.S. to broadcast on the then-new UHF-TV band, operating on Channel 61 for its first two years.
+When WWLP-TV signed on initially in March 1953, it was among the first stations in the U.S. to broadcast on the recently opened UHF-TV band, operating on Channel 61 for its first two years.
 Between 1957 and 1978, WWLP operated two satellite stations in order to increase its presence in the mounainous Pioneer Valley region in which Springfield was part of.
 The first was WRLP-TV Channel 32, which operated from Greenfield MA.
 WRLP was a full-time satellite of WWLP up until 1974, when it became semi-indepenent, running during the prime evening hours telecasts of Boston-area pro sports teams, syndicated shows and even its own nightly newscast.
 Despite being carried by fifty cable systems in five New England states, WRLP lost mucho moolah for WWLP's owners, Springfield Television, and was taken off the air in March 1978.

 The second was WWOR-TV Channel 14 in Worcester MA, a defunct UHF-TV station that Springfield Television took control of in 1958.
 Six years later Channel 14 was rechristened as WJZB-TV and became independent from WWLP's programming, save for simulcasting WWLP's evening newscasts and NBC's The Huntley-Brinkley Report.
 An original printed schedule of WJZB programming from December 1964 can be viewd here.
 Like WRLP-TV 32, WJZB was a money-loser for all of its run.
 From 1967 until it went off the air for good in 1969, WJZB was running only the aforementioned WWLP news and Huntley-Brinkley for a grand total of ninety minutes a day of programming, and that only in black-and-white.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.